onthebutton72/Udacity-FSWD-CatalogProject/README.md

 ## Instructions

 * Clone or download the repository: https://github.com/onthebutton72/fswd-catalog.git
-* Change directory to the cloned/downloaded folder
+* Change directory to the cloned/downloaded folder then into the /vagrant/catalog/ folder
 * Install Vagrant and Virtualbox
 * Launch Vagrant VM (vagrant up)
 * SSH to the Vagrant VM (vagrant ssh)